 Rats are seen by many people as creatures worthy of worship.
 In fact, the Karni Devi Temple in India, home to thousands of rats, are kept and praised by temple attendees.

-Do you know any interesting or fun facts about rats?
-Share them here in the comments section below!
+Do you know any fun facts about rats?
+Share them in the comments below!